CLR-MO/standard-coding/README.md

 ## Return
-Same syntax as params, including use of variable return and commenting
+Same syntax as params, including use of a variable return

 ```coffee
 # scalar value